 The designs of new buildings, cultural sites and transport have maximized potential tourism in Luxor.
 The natural beauty of the sites safe from human-made intrusion maintains the integrity of Luxor's culture.

-Tourists flock all year round to see the Luxor’s rich cultures preserved in the mountains.
+Tourists flock all year round to see the Luxor's rich cultures preserved in the mountains.
 The environment is inviting, homely and informative.
-So for your tour to Luxor, call us or visit our website.
+So for your Luxor Cultural And Theme Tours, visit our website @ Nile Holiday